derb12/pybaselines/docs/parameter_selection.rst

 While this allows for fine-tuning each algorithm to work in a wide array of cases, it can also present a difficulty for new users.
-It is suggested to start by adjusting only one or two main parameters, and then change other parameters as needed. **Due to the variable nature of baselines, it is highly recommended to not assume the default parameters will work for your data!** Below are the suggested parameters to begin adjusting for each family of algorithms within pybaselines:
+It is suggested to start by adjusting only one or two main parameters, and then change other parameters as needed. **Due to the variable nature of these algorithms, it is highly recommended to not assume the default parameters will work for your data!** Below are the suggested parameters to begin adjusting for each family of algorithms within pybaselines: